-A Contract is not Voidable merely Where only because it was caused by one of the one party to the parties to it being under a Mistake as to agreement is Matter of Fact. under a mistake The agreement is void where a unilateral mistake relates to the-Exception, Identity of the person contracted with, or Nature of the contract.
+A Contract is not Voidable merely because it was caused by one of the parties to it being under a Mistake as to Matter of Fact.

+Exception,

+The agreement is void where a unilateral mistake relates to the-

+- Identity of the person contracted with, or - Nature of the contract.